-Reflecting on what was missing last year from our lifestyles and the habits we would like to introduce (or re-introduce) can help when planning our wellness goals.
+Reflecting on what was missing last year from our lifestyles and the habits we would like to introduce (or re-introduce) can help us plan our wellness goals.

 But how do we get motivated and kickstart wellness goals and healthy habits?

-If you would like to receive additional support and advice on your wellness journey, you can consider working with a health coach.
+If you want additional support and advice on your wellness journey, you can consider working with a health coach.